Haberkamp/website/src/content/posts/do-not-use-ai-to-think.md

 ---
-title: Do not use AI for thinking
+title: Do not use AI for think­ing
 content: How we're using AI wrong
 ---